 Head injury, head trauma and petit mal seizures that cause euphoria often need to be evaluated and treated by a neurologist and/or neurosurgeon. ...more »

 Treatment plans for euphoria are individualized depending on the cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the underlying or associated cause and helps to moderate behavior so a person can function effectively and lead as active and normal a life ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the underlying or associated cause and helps to moderate behavior so a person can function effectively and lead as active ...more treatments »

 Diagnosing euphoria and its cause may be delayed or missed because some people who have disorders, such as drug use, alcohol use, bipolar disorder or cyclothymic personality, may deny or be unaware that they have a problem.
 They also may feel shame, guilt or embarrassment and not seek medical care.

-Although a brief period of euphoria can be normal, such as ...more misdiagnosis »
+Although a brief period of euphoria can ...more misdiagnosis »

 Symptoms of Euphoria